Child Support

 Can I apply if my ex earns cash in hand?

-Yes — this is specifically addressed under Grounds 4 and 6.
+Yes — this is specifically addressed under Reasons 8A and 8B.
 Provide whatever evidence you have, and Services Australia will investigate further.

 What happens if I disagree with the decision?

 You can lodge an objection with Services Australia within 28 days.
-If the objection is unsuccessful, you can apply to the Administrative Appeals Tribunal (AAT).
+If the objection is unsuccessful, you can apply to the Administrative Review Tribunal (ART).

 Can a change of assessment be backdated?